-(a) At the boundary, incident illumina- (b) The refracted portion scatters dif- (c) Some of the illumination undergoes further internal scattering events
+(a) At the boundary, incident illumination is partly reflected and refracted b) The refracted portion scatters dir fusely at the base layer c) Some of the illumination undergoes further internal scattering events

-Figure 9: An illustration of the scattering events that are internally handled by this plugin
+Figure 11: An illustration of the scattering events that are internally handled by this plugin

-Given illumination that is incident upon such a material, a portion of the illumination is specularly reflected at the material boundary, which results in a sharp reflection in the mirror direction (Figure 9a).
+Given illumination that is incident upon such a material, a portion of the illumination is specularly reflected at the material boundary, which results in a sharp reflection in the mirror direction (Figure 11a).
 The remaining illumination refracts into the material, where it scatters from the diffuse base layer.
-(Figure 9b).
-While some of the diffusely scattered illumination is able to directly refract outwards again, the remainder is reflected from the interior side of the dielectric boundary and will in fact remain trapped inside the material for some number of internal scattering events until it is finally able to escape (Figure 9c).
+(Figure 11b).
+While some of the diffusely scattered illumination is able to directly refract outwards again, the remainder is reflected from the interior side of the dielectric boundary and will in fact remain trapped inside the material for some number of internal scattering events until it is finally able to escape (Figure 11c).

 Due to the mathematical simplicity of this setup, it is possible to work out the correct form of the model without actually having to simulate the potentially large number of internal scattering events.

 Note that due to the internal scattering, the diffuse color of the material is in practice slightly different from the color of the base layer on its own-in particular, the material color will tend to shift towards darker colors with higher saturation.
 Since this can be counter-intuitive when using bitmap textures, these color shifts are disabled by default.
 Specify the parameter nonlinear=true to enable them.
-Figure 8 illustrates the resulting change.
+Figure 10 illustrates the resulting change.
 This effect is also seen in real life, for instance a piece of wood will look slightly darker after coating it with a layer of varnish.